How to Prepare for an Emergency

-No one wants to face any of the aforementioned emergencies.
-Yet few people actually allocate the necessary time and resources to prepare for emergencies.
+No one wants to face any of the aforementioned emergencies, yet the fact is that these events happen daily.
+An even more sobering fact is that few people actually allocate the necessary time and resources to prepare for emergencies.

 A recent U.S. Census Bureau “American Housing Survey” highlighted how Americans prep for emergencies, and key survey findings included: